 Who do you contact for help?

-For additional information on this important issue, please contact Prevention Services Section, (517) 636-0464.
+For additional information on this important issue, please visit the Department of Human Services domestic violence resources Web page.

 Related Documents> Dating Violence - 112080 bytes > Domestic Violence - 72319 bytes > Personal Protection Orders - 186380 bytes > Stalking - 181005 bytes